-Mystery (pronounced mis-tuh-ree, ) is a genre of literature whose stories focus on a mysterious crime, situation or circumstance that needs to be solved.
+Mystery (pronounced mis-tuh-ree, ) is a genre of literature whose stories focus on a puzzling crime, situation, or circumstance that needs to be solved.
 The term comes from the Latin mysterium, meaning “a secret thing.” stories can be either fictional or nonfictional, and can focus on both supernatural and non-supernatural topics.
 Many mystery stories involve what is called a “whodunit” scenario, meaning the mystery revolves around the uncovering a culprit or criminal.

 II.
 Example of Mystery

 Read the following short passage:

 I stared down at the corpse, whose face was covered by a ski mask.
 Next to the body was a pile of money.
 The biggest pile of money I had ever seen.
 Attached to the body was a note.
 I tore it from the dead man’s jacket, and read it slowly, over and over, trying to take in its words: Get rid of this and the money is yours—I will deliver the other half after the job is done.
 Sincerely, F. What I did next was something I would grow to regret for the rest of my life.

 The passage above sets up a mysterious situation for the audience to follow.
 It begins with a crime—a murder—and ends with an ominous hint to the audience.
 However, the passage does not at all reveal what the narrator chose to do and would later come to regret.
 A book featuring this passage would likely end with the solving of the murder and the revealing of the true circumstances of the narrator’s decision.